-5 This includes 306,275200,000 MWh/year of carryover savings from Phase III (1028% without carryover savings).
+5 This includes 306,275 MWh/year of carryover savings from Phase III (10% without carryover savings).

-- Offer residential customers a comparable mix of measures and incentive levels as those provided during Phase III for at least the first three months of Phase IV. - Offer comparable incentives to customers with non-residential projects on the Phase III waitlist that are completed in early Phase IV. - Allow Phase III non-residential projects on the waitlist that are completed in Phase IV within the first three months to be eligible for a rebate based on Phase III eligibility requirements. - Provide low-income programs at no cost to participants, although Act 129 Compliance Rider ("ACR") charges will appear on their bills. - Provide a number of energy efficiency measures to low-income households that are proportionate to those households' share of total energy usage in the service territory (17.0719%). - Deliver programs using a customer-sector approach that is flexible enough to control the pace of programs if customer preferences or market conditions change. - Achieve a reasonable net-to-gross ("NTG") ratio for each program. - Continue to support an effective trade ally network that stocks and promotes efficient equipment. - Achieve an equitable distribution of programs, savings, and costs for all customer sectors. - Nominate a portion of the portfolio's peak demand reduction into the PJM Interconnection LLC ("PJM") Forward Capacity Market ("FCM").
+- Deliver programs using a customer-sector approach that is flexible enough to control the pace of programs if customer preferences or market conditions change. - Achieve a reasonable net-to-gross ("NTG") ratio for each program. - Continue to support an effective trade ally network that stocks and promotes efficient equipment. - Achieve an equitable distribution of programs, savings, and costs for all customer sectors. - Nominate a portion of the portfolio's peak demand reduction into the PJM Interconnection LLC ("PJM") Forward Capacity Market ("FCM").